ciscolivelabs/wxcclabguides/LTRCCT-3001_2024/1_PreReq.md

 ### Lab Objective

 In this Lab, we will go through the tasks that are required to complete the general pre-configuration of a tenant.
 These tasks are to be undertaken by an administrator.
 By following each of the steps, you would have prepared your tenant to begin configuring different bot functionalities that are supported with the new digital channels.
-The lab contains multiple exercises to make you familiar with the Control Hub, Management portal UI and Webex Connect.
+The lab contains multiple exercises to make you familiar with the Control Hub, Agent Desktop and Webex Connect.
 At the end of the lab, you should be able to log in to an agent desktop interface and also complete the basic authentications required for working with Webex Connect application.

 ### Pre-requisites